 How To Store Mint In The Fridge

 Method 2.
 Lay the mint leaves on a damp paper towel.
-Wrap them up with the paper towel then place it into a plastic bag.
+Wrap them up with paper towel then place them into a plastic bag.
 Seal the bag then put it in the fridge.
 The mint can last up to two weeks if stored this way.

 How To Freeze Mint

-Pick the mint leaves, removing and discarding the tough stems and rinse the leaves.
+Pick the mint leaves, remove and discard the tough stems and rinse the leaves.
 Pat the mint dry and place 1-2 teaspoons of mint leaves into each compartment of an ice cube tray filling them halfway.
 Top the ice cube tray with water then freeze.

 Once frozen, remove the frozen mint ice cubes and put them in an airtight bag.
 Store them in the freezer for up to 3 months.